How to Start a Small Business 101 — The Ultimate Guide

 Is Starting a Small Business for Me?

 In short – yes.
 The small business community is a diverse and eclectic collection of mom-and-pops, multi-generational businesses, one-stop shops, trendy boutiques, food trucks, lemonade stands, wine stores, bicycle stores masquerading as bars, and more.
-These entrepreneurs come from every walk of life and their motivations for becoming small business owners are as unique as the businesses themselves.
+These entrepreneurs come from every walk of life and their motivations for starting small businesses are as unique as the businesses themselves.
 If you’re reading this, chances are you’re looking to join their ranks, and we say: “Go for it!”

 Really Though, Is Starting a Small Business for Me?

-Some people start a business because they seek freedom, others to fulfill their passions.
+Some people lean towards starting a small business because they seek freedom, others to fulfill their passions.
 Some entrepreneurs, however, are driven by a desire to build a legacy, one that that they can hand down to generations to come.
 Whatever your reasons are for reaching for the stars and aiming for the moon, before you start, remember, there is a dark side.

 Often times those same freedom-seeking, passion-driven individuals that started their journey filled with courage and optimism, become some of the most time-pressed and financially-stressed people out there.
 The flip side of getting to create your own wealth is that you are solely responsible for creating your own wealth.
 That’s right, it all comes down to Y-O-U.

-At times it will seem like there is a brick wall in front of you, made up of all the different problems that will occupy your time and mind: a lack of funds, permits, regulations, tax worries, inventory issues, or a lack of customers.
+At times, while you are starting a small business, it will seem like there is a brick wall in front of you, made up of all the different problems that will occupy your time and mind: a lack of funds, permits, regulations, tax worries, inventory issues, or a lack of customers.
 Concepts like “free time” and “the weekend” will take on a very different meaning.
 While the emotional ups and downs of cash flow management and customer service, may drain your will to live.

 The flip side of getting to create your own wealth is that you are solely responsible for creating your own wealth.